-Whittington Health (trading as the Whittington Hospital NHS Trust and referred to hereafter as Whittington Health) Quality Account forms part of the Trust's annual report to the public.
-It describes our key achievements on the quality of patient care for 2013/14, as well as areas for improvement.
-It also sets out our key quality priorities for the year ahead.
+Whittington Health (Trading as The Whittinton Hospital NHS Trust and referred to hereafter as Whittinton Health) Quality Account forms part of the Trust's annual report to the public.
+It describes our key achievements on the quality of patient care for 2013 - 2014, as well as areas for improvement.
+It also sets out our key Quality Priorities for the year ahead.

-The development of our Quality Account has involved identifying and sharing ideas and information across the Integrated Care Organisation (ICO), particularly with our consultants, nurses, therapists, quality teams, governors and non-executive directors, and most importantly with our patients.
-We have also consulted with our colleagues in local community services, and other local NHS acute trusts.
+The development of our Quality Account has involved identifying and sharing ideas and information across the Integrated Care Organisation (ICO), particularly with our Consultants, Nurses, Therapists, Quality Teams, Governors and Non-Executive Directors, and most importantly with our Patients.
+We have also consulted with our colleagues in Local Community Services, and other local NHS Acute Trusts.

-I am especially pleased to see that we have made further progress on our mortality rates since our 2012/13 Quality Report was published, our Summary Hospital-level Mortality Indicator (SHMI) is now 0.63 against a standardised value of 100, an improvement of 11.9 per cent on last year.
-This is still currently one of the lowest nationally for this measure (England and Wales).
+I am especially pleased to see that we have made further progress since our 2012/13 Quality Report was published so that our Summary Hospital-Level Mortality Indicator (SHMI) is now 0.63 against a standardised value of 100, and is still currently the lowest mortality nationally.

-Our achievements in reaching key quality objectives during 2013/14 has been due to the hard work and dedication of our staff.
-We also recognise that there is no justification for complacency so our key Quality Objectives for 2014/15 are equally as challenging as those presented last year.
+Our achievements in reaching key Quality Objectives during 2013/14 has been due to the hard work and dedication of our staff, who also recognise that there is no justification for complacency so our key Quality Objectives for 2014/15 are equally challenging as those presented last year.